 Gaining Equivalency with Export Markets

 At present, the only way an Australian consumer can be certain a product is truly organic is to look for a certification mark.
-There are currently six marks used within Australia, each mark is attached to a certification body approved by Department of Agriculture, Water & Environment (DAWE) to the National Standard for Organic & Bio Dynamic Produce (National Standard or NS) under the Export Control Act (1982).
+There are currently six marks used within Australia, each mark is attached to a certification body approved by Department of Agriculture, Water and the Environment (DAWE) to the National Standard for Organic & Bio Dynamic Produce (National Standard or NS) under the Export Control Act (2020).

-The National Standard, via the use of Organic Produce (Export) Certificates (OPCs), provides 81 countries with surety that the produce they are purchasing from Australian adheres to the rigorous certification and audit processes.
-This provides surety for the buyers in those markets that the produce they are purchasing adheres to the rigorous certification and audit processes as set out in the National Standard.
+The National Standard, via the use of an Organic Goods Certificate (OGC), provides 81 countries with surety that the produce they are purchasing from Australia adheres to the rigorous certification and audit processes.
+This provides surety for the buyers in those markets that the produce adheres to the rigorous certification and audit processes as set out in the National Standard.
 However, within Australia there are variations of Standards that make the consumption and production of organic products difficult to navigate and results in confusion for consumers.

 The National Standard was written with the intention to be enforced domestically as clearly stated by Mr Crean in a Ministerial Press Release, dated 10 February 1992 when the National Standard for Organic & Bio Dynamic Produce was released; “I therefore intend to request the new National Food Authority to take the necessary action to ensure the regulatory controls on the domestic market parallel those which I am implementing for export.”

-Australian Organic is proposing that the National Standard be enforced domestically to provide confidence, and a level playing field in a dynamic growth industry.
+Australian Organic Limited is proposing that the National Standard be enforced domestically to provide confidence and a level playing field in a dynamic growth industry.

 Market Analysis & Opportunity

-- 6 out of 10 shoppers have purchased organic product in the past 12 months
+- 80 out of 100 shoppers have purchased an organic product in the past 12 months, that’s around 9 million Australian households

 Despite significant growth, Australian consumers are still confused or fooled at the register on a regular basis due to multiple standards and the prolific growth of products simply claiming to be organic.
 While the ACCC is tasked with managing consumer deception, its limited resources are not keeping up with the fast-growing sector requirements and the opportunists that are watering down the organic standard.